unilaiva/unilaiva-songbook/README.md

 all the book versions, including two-booklet version, each with all printout styles.
 For help about options, run: `compile_unilaiva-songbook.sh --help`

+Otherwise you must do the compilation steps manually, see **Option THREE**.

 ### Option ONE: use the script with Docker (preferred) ###

+This works only on a Linux system.

 Execute the compilation script **without** `--no-docker` argument.